Harpreet2000/GetThatLook/README.txt

 ﻿ GetThatLook is an online shopping store for latest collection of shoes and clothes to make you help look your best..
+The styling credit goes to Bootswatch.com